mobizt/Firebase-ESP-Client/README.md

 For the TCP (KeepAlive) options, see [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/lwip.html#tcp-options).

-You can check the server connecting status, by exexuting `<FirebaseData>.httpConnected()` which will return true when connection to the server is still alive.
+You can check the server connecting status, by executing `<FirebaseData>.httpConnected()` which will return true when connection to the server is still alive.

 The TCP KeepAlive was currently available in ESP32 unless in ESP8266, [this ESP8266 PR #8940](https://github.com/esp8266/Arduino/pull/8940) should be merged in the [ESP8266 Arduino Core SDK](https://github.com/esp8266/Arduino/releases), i.e., it will be supported in the ESP8266 core version newer than v3.1.2.